thash06/chaos-engineering/README.md

     }
 ```

-The code snippet above creates a TimeLimiter with a configurableTimeout duration which states that if the remote call execution
-takes longer than the timeoutDuration() the call is terminated and an exception or a cached/fallback value returned to caller.

 ## Rate Limiter
+Rate limiting is an imperative technique to prepare your API for scale and establish high availability and reliability of
+your service.
+The code snippet below creates a RateLimiter instance which allows only a specified number of calls (`limitForPeriod(limitForPeriod)`)
+in a time window (`limitRefreshPeriod(Duration.ofSeconds(windowInSeconds))`).
+Calls that exceed the limit can wait for
+the duration specified in (`timeoutDuration(Duration.ofMillis(waitTimeForThread))`).
+Requests that do  not get processed within the `limitRefreshPeriod + timeoutDuration` are rejected.

 ```
     private RateLimiter createRateLimiter(int limitForPeriod, int windowInSeconds, int waitTimeForThread) {
         RateLimiterConfig rateLimiterConfig = RateLimiterConfig.custom()